twaframework/twaframework/README.md

 Configuring Database
 -----------------------------

-If you use the administration console, you can configure your database easily.
-However if you wish to manually configure the database you will need to follow the instructions below.
+To configure the database you will need to follow the instructions below.

 	Go to /system/config/databases/twaDBConfig_default.php
 	public $host = '<databse host name>';